You Earned a Ticket!

 What is Student Voice?

 At its best, student voice connotes genuine student influence based on feedback intentionally sought, especially in matters of importance.
-With the world changing around them, what roles can students take in their education?
-How can students have an influence over what is expected of them, how their time is used, and who teaches them?

-What is an ASB?
+What is Student Government?

-Student government is a classic "sandbox" for students to develop leadership skills and experience.
 Under California’s Education Code, student governments in public schools may raise money and, with oversight, decide how to spend it.
 These school-based student leadership groups are often called Associated Student Body organizations, or ASBs.
 Students involved in these organizations have opportunities to develop a variety of skills, including fundraising, planning, budgeting, and communication.

 Formally, there are two types of ASBs: unorganized and organized.
 In unorganized ASBs, students don’t formally govern, especially when it comes to matters of money.
 Students are usually involved in fundraising, but the school administration typically oversees funds.